Wasted-Audio/ryukau_LV2Plugins/experimental/README.md

 Note:
 - Changed one-zero lowpass to one-pole lowpass.
 - Frequency randomization is must for cymbal-ish sound.
 - Increasing K-S string makes dense decay.
+24 or higher is better.
 - Increasing comb filter didn't sound good for this model.
 - Oversampling kind of improved sound, but too heavy.